npeixoto64/ExitGuardian/docs/architecture/design_decisions.md

 Support: If the device is handheld or shaken, add side walls or bosses in enclosure to prevent lateral stress on solder joints.
 Access: Place the holder so cells can be dropped in/out without colliding with tall components or enclosure lips.

-# Type of Push Button
+# Gateway Type of Push Button
 VCC (≈3.0 V)
   |
   Rpull-up 680 kΩ … 1 MΩ   ← ultra-low standby current